 As presented, the SATs are designed for real-time monitoring of acoustic emissions with biological assays being performed outside of the experiment.
 It would be relatively simple, however, to modify the SAT to enable direct optical observation of the sample chamber via a microscope objective.
 This could in turn be coupled to a fluorescence and/or high-speed microscopy system to enable observation of e.g. drug uptake and bubble dynamics.
 The PCD output as currently presented in terms of voltage indicates: 1) the types of cavitation behavior and their relative proportions, 2) how long these cavitation behaviors persist, 3) whether the observed time-cumulative exposure characteristics are correlated to a particular bioeffect, and 4) whether the relative levels and time-dependent behaviors are consistent with previous experiments in the exposure system.
 Whilst the receive sensitivity of the PCD can be quantified, in order to reliably characterize the acoustic emissions in terms of absolute energy additional spatial information is required.
 This could be achieved by replacing the PCD with an array probe in order to implement passive acoustic mapping (PAM)80.
-This would however increase the complexity of signal processing and the computational time and power required.
+This would, however, increase the complexity of signal processing and the computational time and power required.

 Other instrumentation for measurement of e.g. membrane electrical resistance or application of physical targeting methods e.g. magnetic fields could also be incorporated.
-It would also be possible to use three-dimensional tissue structures such as tumor spheroids, organoids or even ex vivo tissue samples on acoustically “soft” gel substrates in place of the cell monolayers to study ultrasound and cavitation mediated effects in more realistic tissue environments.
+It would also be possible to use three-dimensional tissue structures such as tumor spheroids, organoids or even ex vivo tissue samples on acoustically “soft” gel substrates in place of the cell monolayers to study US and cavitation mediated effects in more realistic tissue environments.

 ACKNOWLEDGMENTS: